top of page

 Another lesser-known fact is that video production can also be expensive for videographers, both in time and actual expenses.
 Videographers pay for music subscriptions, editing software, cameras, lenses, computers (all of which cost THOUSANDS of dollars), drones (also expensive), audio equipment, second videographers, taxes, retirement, office expenses, gas, rental of additional gear, etc. That's before a salary is taken or money is put back into the business.

-For us, close to 30-40 hours per wedding is spent editing each film so it's absolutely perfect for you.
-So if you add up the hours planning, driving, filming your wedding, and editing your film, a videographer quickly invests almost 80 hours of their time per wedding.
-This means a videographer charging $2,000 - $2500 is likely making, at most, $25-$30 an hour before expenses!
+For us, close to 30-40 hours (sometimes more) per wedding is spent editing each film so it's absolutely perfect for you.
+So if you add up the hours planning, communicating, driving, filming your wedding, and editing your film, a videographer quickly invests almost 80 hours of their time per wedding.
+This means a videographer charging $2,000 - $2500 is actually making $25-$30 an hour before expenses and under $20 an hour after expenses to capture the biggest day of your life.

 How much should you invest in wedding videography?